-Earlier in 2020, Amgen and AstraZeneca updated the 2012 collaboration agreement for tezepelumab.
+In 2020, Amgen and AstraZeneca updated the 2012 collaboration agreement for tezepelumab.
 Both companies will continue to share costs and profits equally after payment by AstraZeneca of a mid-single-digit royalty to Amgen.
 AstraZeneca continues to lead development and Amgen continues to lead manufacturing.
 All aspects of the collaboration are under the oversight of joint governing bodies.
 Under the amended agreement in North America, Amgen and AstraZeneca will jointly commercialize tezepelumab.
-Amgen will record sales in the U.S. and AstraZeneca will record sales as collaboration revenue.
+Amgen will record sales in the U.S. and AstraZeneca will record sales in Canada.
+Outside the U.S., Amgen will record sales as collaboration revenue.